Decolonizing Afghanistan: Countering Imperial Knowledge and Power

 Skylight Room (9100), CUNY Graduate Center.
 Free and open to the public.
 Register to attend.

-Join us for a reading and conversation featuring writers from this groundbreaking collection, Decolonizing Afghanistan: Countering Imperial Knowledge and Power (Duke University Press), which is the first comprehensive volume to explore the impact of empire on Afghanistan’s past and present.
-It features cross-disciplinary, ground-up perspectives on colonial projects in Afghanistan and paths to decolonial futures.
+Join us for a reading and conversation featuring writers from this groundbreaking collection, Decolonizing Afghanistan: Countering Imperial Knowledge and Power (Duke University Press; edited by Wazhmah Osman and Robert D. Crews), which is the first comprehensive volume to explore the impact of empire on Afghanistan’s past and present.
+We will be joined by Zohra Saed, Moustafa Bayoumi, Wazhmah Osman, and Morwari Zafar, who will share cross-disciplinary, ground-up perspectives on colonial projects in Afghanistan and paths to decolonial futures.
 With a particular focus on the US intervention that began in 2001, the collection marks a decolonial turn in Afghanistan and American studies.

 Participants